litepresence/Honest-MPA-Price-Feeds/README.md

 to set up www.jsonbin.io functionality:

-`config_api.py` will need the configuration dictionary values updated for `jsonbin: key:` edited and the script saved.
-You get that `key` at www.jsonbin.io in the `api keys` tab, after signing up for their service.
+`config_api.py` will need the configuration dictionary values updated for `jsonbin: key:` and then the script saved.
+You get your `key` at www.jsonbin.io in the `api keys` tab, after signing up for their service.
 After installing the `key`, run the jsonbin.py script ONCE in the terminal with the command:

     python3 jsonbin.py